GeorginaXu/MusicalWebsite/README.md

    ![](https://github.com/GeorginaXu/MusicalWebsite/blob/master/demo/price_table.png)

-   The **Date** table contains the time period that a musical is going to be in theater; it has 3 columns:
+   The **Date** table contains the time period that a musical is going to be in theater; it has THREE columns:
    - Name : represents the name of the musical
    - Start Date : represents the time of the musical's debut (in format YY-MM-DD)
    - End Date : represents the last day the musical is going to be in theater (in format YY-MM-DD)